Why the winged lion?

 One is the lion seen from the front, and the other is the lion standing, seen from the side, but facing outwards.

-The standing lion is used whenever there’s room for it, or when the symbol of Venetian power was important enough.
+The standing lion is used whenever there’s room for it, or when the symbol of Venetian power is important enough.

 The lion seen from the front, called in moeca, appears in numerous places where there’s little space.